MegApril/police-staffing-analysis/README.md

 - 25 to be scheduled 2PM-10PM
 - 15 to be scheduled 10PM-6AM

-*This can be further refined based on day of the week.*
+*This can be further refined based on day of the week.
+Additionally, if we instead find that going off of number of calls * average time spent on calls is a better adjustment that would change thesee numbers.
+Running these numbers with a 5% increase in call valume and the same average time spent on calls gave a monthly allottment of 16,131.5 for January, which is remarkably close to the numbers above.*
 ## Workload Assessment

 ### Distribution of Calls for Service